 Hunger and poverty create the perfect storm for a disaster to take hold, and this has been proven throughout the pandemic.
 In India, the number of recorded COVID-19 cases has surpassed 5 million.
 There have been over 1 million cases across Africa, and more than 300,000 in Bangladesh.
-However, with inadequate testing and few health facilities, these numbers are likely to be much higher in reality, and the task of stopping the spread much more challenging.
+However, with inadequate testing and few health facilities, these numbers are likely to be much higher in reality, and the task of stopping the spread is much more challenging.
 The Food and Agriculture Organisation (FAO) estimates that the pandemic will force an additional 83 to 132 million people to live in hunger every day (read more about the link between hunger and COVID-19 here).

 In the face of COVID-19, the core tenets of The Hunger Project’s work are as relevant as ever and have set us up in the best possible position to respond.
 Our long-term work promoting local leadership, strong systems, and resilience are all critical as communities navigate the health, economic and social impacts of COVID-19.
-The very model we work within enables our village partners to proactively respond to the virus and the lasting effects of lockdown.
+The very model we work within enables our village partners to proactively respond to the virus and the lasting effects of the lockdown.

 Firstly, meet Irene Sara from Uganda: